dcooney/ajax-load-more/README.md

 #WordPress Ajax Load More

-A simple solution for lazy loading WordPress posts and pages
+A simple yet powerful solution for loading WordPress posts and pages via AJAX requests.
+Build complex WP queries using our shortcode builder and let Ajax Load More handle the rest.

 View a live example at http://connekthq.com/ajax-load-more/